paulmcquad/paulmcquad/README.md

 My name is Paul McQuade.
 I live in Dublin Ireland  🇮🇪.

-I'm a open source developer and mentor.
+I'm a open source / Linux developer and mentor.

 I'm a founder of [Swords Maker Space][swordsmakerspace] 👋

 Secure Email Me: